jknowles/opensdp_predictive_analytics/docs/opensdp_predictiveanalytics_modelbuilding.md

 difference for algorithms fit through `train()` and a traditional logistic regression model is the presence of tuning parameters - model parameters not tied to data.
 These are options that we have to specify as the user.
 The `train()` function searches possible values of these parameters and learns the value that performs best on our data - this process is often called tuning.
-(TODO: LINK TO RESAMPLING RESOURCE)
+For a deeper explanation of how this works and what [is going on in `train()` see this writeup.](http://zevross.com/blog/2017/09/19/predictive-modeling-and-machine-learning-in-r-with-the-caret-package/#easy-data-splitting)

 The `rpart_model` object produced by `train()` includes not only the final tuned model, but also the results of the training experiment including the model performance for each value of the tuning